Dinosaurs & Astronauts!!! (and butterflies, and farmyard

 free.
 Permanent collections are not for sale, but a large

-selection of local and regional crafts and many antiques and
+selection of local and regional crafts, books, and many antiques and

 collectibles are offered for sale.
 (Patterson's Mill also hosts a